AceEvann/Studies-Projects/JavaScript/Introduction/Life-in-Weeks-Coding-Exercise/README.md

 # Life in Weeks Coding Exercise

 ### Create a function that tells us how many days, weeks and months we have left if we live until 90 years old.
-It will take your current age as the input and console.logs a message with our time left in this format:
+The user will put his current age as the input and console.logs a message with the time left in this format:

 - *You have x days, y weeks, and z months left.*